patniko/models.echoprime/README.md

 ## FAQ:

 ### After processing the images they appear green-tinted.
 Make sure that you have the correct libraries installed.
-Use requirements.txt to install the dependencies.
+Use Poetry or requirements.txt to install the dependencies.

 ## How to run the code in docker?